shalishavmathew/Automated-Watering-System/README.md

 Analog sensor readings were monitored through the Arduino Serial Monitor to validate sensor performance and fine-tune calibration values.
 An I2C LCD was implemented to provide real-time feedback on soil condition and reservoir status, while an LED indicator displayed the system's operating state.

+Through the development of this project, we gained practical experience in embedded systems programming, circuit design, and hardware integration.
+We learned how to interface analog and digital sensors with an Arduino microcontroller, develop control logic to automate system behavior, and integrate multiple components, including a soil moisture sensor, water level sensor, DC pump, motor driver, and I2C LCD.

+The project also strengthened our troubleshooting and debugging skills by requiring systematic testing of individual components, verification of circuit voltages and currents using a digital multimeter, and calibration of sensor thresholds through experimental data collection.
+Additionally, we developed an understanding of designing reliable and safe embedded systems by implementing dry-run protection for the pump, validating system performance under various operating conditions, and documenting the engineering design and testing process.

 https://sites.google.com/view/arduinoautomatedwatersystem/home